Wikimedia-Austria/WikiDaheim/README.md

 ### Components

 The main entry point is `src/index.js`.
 The main components are located in `src/components/` and the static pages, accessible via the menu, in `src/views/`.
 The entrypoint for the Dashboard is `src/components/Dashboard/index.jsx`.

+The Dasboard is split into the following components:

+- Map (`src/components/Dashboard/Map/index.jsx`)
+  Renders the Mapbox map and the map controls.
+Also reacts to state changes and updates the map accordingly.
+- Sidebar (`src/components/Dashboard/Sidebar/index.jsx`)
+  Renders the Searchbar, Informaation about the currently selected municipality, Filters and Item List.

 ### Styles